 After earning his BFA, David founded the label Selahdor in 2009.
 What began as a self-taught pursuit in pattern making and garment construction grew into a brand featured by DailyCandy, Boston Magazine, and US Weekly, represented in showrooms in Boston and New York.
 The momentum eventually led to national recognition when David appeared as an early fan-favorite designer on Project Runway Season 9.
 The exposure cemented his reputation as one of Boston’s most distinctive emerging designers, and he was the inaugural recipient of The Emerging Designer Fund in 2010.
 His work became known for modern tailoring, strong visual identity, and refinement without excess.

 Clients come to David for many reasons: brow loss, old PMU work, asymmetry, a major life shift, a wardrobe that no longer fits, or to prepare for high visibility moments.
-What they are often looking for is the same thing — the confidence to take up space, to be seen accurately, and to move through life with certainty.
+What they are often looking for is the same thing — the confidence to take up space, to be seen accurately, and to move through life with more ease and clarity.

 Based in Boston, Massachusetts, David operates a licensed body art studio in Belmont, MA and works by appointment.